rosshadden/thesis/05-details.md

 <p>world</p>
 ```

-When one of the data values passed to a view template is a promise, however, it initiates the streaming feature.
+When one or more of the data values passed to a view template is a promise, however, it initiates the streaming feature.
 Consider the following example:

 ```js